Mortgage After a Foreclosure in 2026

 Are there specific lenders that specialize in mortgages after foreclosure?

 There are specific lenders that specialize in helping individuals with a recent foreclosure.
 In exchange for the risk, they will likely look for a larger down payment and will have higher interest rates.
+This type of loan is something we have offered for years and can help you.

 Statistics Related to Obtaining a Mortgage with a Foreclosure on Record